OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Main quest/Main Quest - Investigate Shadebarrow and stop the release of Orcus.md

 [[Buddleah Austan]] (descendent of [[Sevil Howthess]]) told us in [[Session 44]] that she has sent "quite a few" treasure seeking adventurers to their death / undeath in search of Shadebarrow.
 Apparently [[Camilla Tenver]] (her cousin) gave up the location of the tomb to someone who then came back as an undead and killed their whole family.
 This was 15-20 years ago and after that they wanted to keep the location of Shadebarrow secret "forever".

 From [[A History of Tal’Dorei]], we learned that [[Shadebarrow]] used to be a sanctuary for sun-worshiping Druids ([[Druids of the Dawn Circle]]) before [[Trist Drassig]] slew everyone there in a rage. [[Neminar Drassig]], brother of [[Trist Drassig]], was an infamous necromancer and had made a pact with [[Bane the Strife Emperor]] to bless his troops.
-Trist then used the same connection to Bane to get a legion of demons to join his forces but they were still defeated in the [[A History of Tal’Dorei#Chapter 10 The Battle of the Umbra Hills]], ending the Drassig bloodline, and with it the demonic pact that the Drassigs had made.
-This demonic pact drew the attention of two Demon princes, [[Orcus the Demon Prince of Undeath]] and [[Graz’zt the Demon Prince of Pleasure]].
+Trist then used the same connection to Bane to make a pact with [[Graz’zt the Demon Prince of Pleasure]] and had a legion of demons to join his forces.
+Despite this, he was defaeated in the [[A History of Tal’Dorei#Chapter 10 The Battle of the Umbra Hills|The Battle of the Umbra Hills]], ending the Drassig bloodline, and with it the demonic pact that the Drassigs had made.
+This demonic pact also drew the attention of another demon prince: [[Orcus the Demon Prince of Undeath]].

-[[Queen Titania of the Summer Court]] (my Patron) later told us that after this battle, a Druid that "belonged" to her participated in a druidic ritual performed in Shadebarrow which succeeded in imprisoning Orcus, capturing him in a pocket dimension instead of his home plane, the Abyss ([[Session 48]]).
+[[Queen Titania of the Summer Court]] (my Patron) later told us that after this battle, a Druid that "belonged" to her participated in a druidic ritual performed in Shadebarrow which succeeded in imprisoning Orcus, capturing him in a pocket dimension instead of his home plane, [[The Abyss]] ([[Session 48]]).

 > *At this point we do not know who these druids were exactly but they could be remnants of the [[Druids of the Dawn Circle]] that went back to Shadebarrow.
 Imprisoning Orcus might also be a kind of revenge for the slaughter of their Druid allies...*